 or have just moved

-The new Tag and Tax Together program is for your vehicle property tax only and does not affect your mortgage or home property tax.
+No. The new Tag & Tax Together program is only for personal property taxes on your vehicle and does not affect your mortgage or home property tax.

 Taxes due on the combined notice are for the coming year, covering the same period as the vehicle registration.

-If you reported your new address to NCDMV, you should receive your tag and tax notice at your new address.
-If you did not notify NCDMV of your new address, you may not receive the renewal notice.
+If you changed your address with us, you should receive your combined notice at your new address.
+If you haven’t, you may not receive the renewal notice.

 If you have moved since your last renewal, your vehicle property tax may need to be recalculated.
 DO NOT SEND YOUR RENEWAL AND PAYMENT BY MAIL.
-YOU WILL NEED TO VISIT YOUR LOCAL LICENSE PLATE AGENCY TO RECEIVE A CORRECTED TAG AND TAX FEE.
-You can change your address by visiting your local license plate agency or by requesting a duplicate registration card online.
+Visit your local license plate agency to receive a corrected tag and tax fee.